 The domain repository may contain thousands of reuse items.
 A popular search technique that has proved to be very effective is one that provides a web interface to the repository.
 Using such a web interface, one would search an item using an approximate automated search using key words, and then from these results do a browsing using the links provided to look up related items.
 The approximate automated search locates products that appear to fulfill some of the specified requirements.
 The items located through the approximate search serve as a starting point for browsing the repository.
 These serve as the starting point for browsing the repository.
-The developer may follow links to other products until a sufficiently good match is found.
+These serve as the starting point for browsing the specified is found.
 Browsing is done using the keyword-to-keyword, keyword-to-product, and product-to-product links.
 These links help to locate additional products and compare their detailed attributes.
 Finding a satisfactorily item from the repository may require several locations of approximate search followed by browsing.
 With each iteration, the developer would get a better understanding of the available products and their differences.